Let’s face it, when the real estate market slows down, even your best real estate marketing strategies from a few years ago may be on shaky ground.

 Whether the slow down is caused by government stay-at-home orders or just the ebb and flow of your local market, it can be scary and many agents make the wrong move.

 My infographic and checklist of 7 Things Agents Must Do Right Now addressed some of what agents should focus on when Covid hit and gained much attention, but I know that I do not have all of the answers and downturns happen in every market, so I went to some of the top real estate marketers that I know to ask their opinions of what real estate digital marketing should Realtors invest their time in during downturns.

-I turned to 19 real estate marketing thought leaders from across the United States and asked them “What are 1 – 3 things that you would advise individual real estate agents to
+I turned to 19 real estate marketing thought leaders from across the United States and asked them “What are 1 – 3 real estate digital marketing actions would you advise individual real estate agents to

-c) start doing if they have not before?”.
+c) and what start doing if they have not before?”.

-Here are the ideas they were kind enough to share with me.
+Here are the real estate digital marketing ideas they were kind enough to share with me.